sebajara/covid19/USA_STATE_RATES.md

 * Overall we can appreciate a reduction in the posive cases growth-rate, most likely as a result of the measures taken.
 * From the other rates I am not entirely sure we can conclude.
-One challenge is "the total number of tests" that appear to be quite state-dependent.
-The second is with regards to the rate deaths/positives.
+  * One challenge is that the data for "total number of tests" appear to be quite state-dependent and has these steep transitions.
+  * Another challenge is with regards to the rate deaths/positives.
 Doing instantaneous deaths/positives as I have done here is clearly wrong because of delays.
 Should we assume a fixed delay?
 Or find the delay that minimizes the variance in deaths/positives rates?
-The second approach sounds interesting if we can "safely" assume that the health-care capacity and fraction of risk-population infected is constant over-time.
-Perhaps we should fit to a proper dynamical model and forget about this.
+The second approach sounds interesting if we can "safely" assume that the health-care capacity and fraction of risk-population infected is constant over-time. (... or we should fit to a proper dynamical model and forget about this relative rates metric).

 ### Relative rates: positives/tests & deaths/positives